Restaurant Used Oil Collection

 Documentation filed after every visit

-CalRecycle Hauler Registration Verification..
-Confirms the collection vendor is registered with the California Department of Resources Recycling and Recovery — the document that proves your pickup was legally compliant if inspected.
+CDFA IKG License Verification..
+Confirms the collection vendor is licensed by the California Department of Food and Agriculture (CDFA) — the document that proves your pickup was legally compliant if inspected.

 Used Oil Collection Manifest..
-A dated, signed record of each pickup event including volume collected; California law requires these to be retained for three years and produced on request during a health or environmental inspection.
+A dated, signed record of each pickup event including volume collected; California law requires these to be kept for every load and produced on request during a health or environmental inspection.

 Hauler Schedule and Frequency Log..
-Documents that pickup cadence matches or exceeds the weekly minimum required by CalRecycle guidelines and keeps storage volumes below fire-hazard thresholds.
+Documents that pickup cadence matches or exceeds the weekly minimum required by CDFA guidelines and keeps storage volumes below fire-hazard thresholds.

 Rebate or Zero-Cost Service Confirmation..
 Written confirmation from the hauler that the oil commodity value covers collection costs — useful for accounting records and for demonstrating to ownership that compliance carries no net cost.

-Top restaurant used cooking oil collection violations in Long Beach
+Top restaurant used oil collection violations in Long Beach

-Used cooking oil not properly stored or disposed — cited in 4% of Long Beach inspections and the single most direct trigger for CalRecycle enforcement under Health & Safety Code §118945.
+Used cooking oil not properly stored or disposed — cited in 4% of Long Beach inspections and the single most direct trigger for CDFA enforcement under Health & Safety Code §114197.

-No registered hauler on file — operators using informal or unregistered collection services cannot produce the documentation CalRecycle requires, exposing them to fines up to $10,000 per incident.
+No CDFA-licensed IKG transporter on file — operators using informal or unlicensed collection services cannot produce the documentation CDFA requires, exposing them to fines up to $10,000 per incident.

-Collection manifests not retained for the required three-year period — a paper compliance failure that turns a clean operation into a citable one during any environmental audit.
+Collection manifests not retained for the required per-load period — a paper compliance failure that turns a clean operation into a citable one during any environmental audit.

 Oil stored in unapproved containers or in volumes that exceed safe storage thresholds — common in high-output fryer kitchens along East Anaheim Street and the Downtown Pine Avenue corridor where pickup frequency lags behind production.